 Blood Donor Eligibility Information

-- You cannot donate if you have lived or visited the United Kingdom for three or more months between 1980 and 1996
+You cannot donate if you have spent more than 3 months in the United Kingdom between 1980 and 1996.

-- You cannot donate if you have spent five or more years in Europe between 1980 and the present.
+You cannot donate if you have spent more than 5 years in France or Ireland between 1980 and 2001.

 If you have traveled to a malaria-risk area in the last 3 years, please contact us to determine your eligibility.